claiduiuc/CLAID-Website/_services/events.md

 <p></p>
 **Friday November 13, 7pm CST: Literature Event: Dream of the Red Chamber**

 Read and discuss one of China's most famous pieces of literature: Dream of the Red Chamber (紅樓夢)!
 Explore some major themes of the novel and enjoy a brief live performance, presented by members of CLAID.
 No prior knowledge of the novel needed!
 Join us in-person while socially distanced at **Bevier Hall, Rm 132** or online through **Zoom (info below)**.
 Please **RSVP** for this event [here]({% link _services/literature-event-rsvp.html %}).
-You can also pick up your Calligraphy Kit here.
+You can also pick up your FREE Calligraphy Kit here.

   - [Zoom link](<https://illinois.zoom.us/j/81257453898?pwd=bytueng1MGtQZkQvNCtrWDgyTDFwQT09>)
   - Meeting ID: 812 5745 3898